 - improve management and internal operations in legal aid offices

-LawHelp Interactive (LHI) will be offering a two-day training on creating online forms and interviews using HotDocs, A2J Author and the LawHelp Interactive national server.
-The training is free for legal aid organizations and their eligible partners.
-Participants will learn how to author interactive interviews for self-represented litigatns, volunteer attorneys or advocates.
-Faculty includes trainers from Capstone Practice Systems and the Center for Computer-Assisted Legal Instruction (CALI).
-For more information and to register, see the LHI Training page.
+LawHelp Interactive (LHI) offered a two-day training on creating online forms and interviews using HotDocs, A2J Author, and the LawHelp Interactive national server.
+The training was free for legal aid organizations and their eligible partners.
+Participants learned how to author interactive interviews for self-represented litigants, volunteer attorneys or advocates.
+Faculty included trainers from Capstone Practice Systems and the Center for Computer-Assisted Legal Instruction (CALI).
+For more information see the LHI Training page.

-The Legal Aid Drupal Users Collective is holding a hackathon to develop open source tools using Drupal to improve access to justice.
-The hackathon is being held on Tuesday, January 10, 2017 (8am to 5:30pm CT), the day before the TIG Conference begins.
+The Legal Aid Drupal Users Collective held a hackathon to develop open source tools using Drupal to improve access to justice on Tuesday, January 10, 2017.
 Go to the Legal Aid Drupal Hackathon website for more information.